califano-lab/GPU-ARACNE/README.md

 ## Constructing null model

+Random permuted data were fed into the GPU kernel (this indeed incures data shipping).
+100000 pairs of random permuted samples were calculated for mutual information, which gives 100000 mutual information values.
+They are then sorted on GPU.
+The outliers (100) were thrown away.
+The cumulative mass function was computed and the tail is fit with linear regression on CPU.

 ## Calculating mutual information

 Kernel with thread dimension of nGenes * nGenes * nSamples is launched.
 Each pair of mutual information is computed with a BLOCK of threads.
 Threads in the block are used for counting.
 A queue data structure is kept in shared memory to record the state of adaptive partitioning.